lupyuen/lupyuen.github.io/src/mynewt.md

 # Define Linker Script

-The Linker Script tells GCC about the Memory Layout for executing our firmware...
+The Linker Script tells GCC Compiler about the Memory Layout for executing our firmware...

 1.  __Flash Memory Area__: For firmware code and read-only data